-C. English Proficiency Requirement for Admission of International Applicants
+D. English Proficiency Requirement for Admission of International Applicants

-All applicants whose native language is not English are required to submit the results of the TOEFL or IELTS as evidence of English proficiency.
+All applicants, except for a non-degree exchange student at an admitting program's request, whose native language is not English are required to submit the results of the TOEFL or IELTS as evidence of English proficiency.
 Official scores are required to be submitted directly from TOEFL/ETS or IELTS.
+Only at the request of an admitting program, a non-degree exchange student whose native language is not English could verify English proficiency by either submitting sufficient TOEFL or IELTS results, or a letter submitted from the exchange student's home institution that documents and certifies the student's English proficiency.

-Minimum Scores for English Proficiency Requirements for Admission can be found at www.grad.illinois.edu/admissions/instructions/04c [49].
-Students not meeting the minimum score for admission may be admitted on Limited Status [50].
+Minimum Scores for English Proficiency Requirements for Admission can be found at www.grad.illinois.edu/admissions/instructions/04c.
+Students not meeting the minimum score for admission may be admitted on Limited Status.
 Please note that admission minimums are not equivalent to minimums required for holding a Teaching Assistant Appointment.